cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ETL/ELT cycle is likely performed, although analytics activity will also likely perform advanced parts of the transformation.
-Tasks performed by this activity could include data validation (e.g., checksums/hashes, format checks), cleansing (e.g., eliminating bad records/fields), outlier removal, standardization, reformatting, or encapsulating.
+Tasks performed by this activity could include data validation (e.g., checksums/hashes, format checks), cleaning (e.g., eliminating bad records/fields), outlier removal, standardization, reformatting, or encapsulating.
 This activity is also where source data will frequently be persisted to archive storage in the Big Data Framework Provider and provenance data